 Evaluate whether your model benefits from using hardware accelerators available on the device

-TensorFlow Lite has added been new ways to accelerate models with faster hardware like GPUs, DSPs, and neural accelerators.
+TensorFlow Lite has added new ways to accelerate models with faster hardware like GPUs, DSPs, and neural accelerators.
 Typically, these accelerators are exposed through delegate submodules that take over parts of the interpreter execution.
 TensorFlow Lite can use delegates by:

 - Using Android's Neural Networks API.
 You can utilize these hardware accelerator backends to improve the speed and efficiency of your model.
 To enable the Neural Networks API, call UseNNAPI on the interpreter instance.

 - A binary-only GPU delegate has been released for Android and iOS, using OpenGL and Metal, respectively.
 To try them out, see the GPU delegate tutorial and documentation.

 - It is possible to create your own delegate if you have access to non-standard hardware.
-View the NN API delegate in the source code as an example.
+See TensorFlow Lite delegates for more information.

 Be aware that some accelerators work better for different types of models.
 Some delegates only support float models or models optimized in a specific way.
 It is important to benchmark each delegate to see if it is a good choice for your application.
 For example, if you have a very small model, it may not be worth delegating the model to either the NN API or the GPU.
 Conversely, accelerators are a great choice for large models that have high arithmetic intensity.

 Need more help

 The TensorFlow team is happy to help diagnose and address specific performance issues you may be facing.
 Please file an issue on GitHub with details of the issue.